-Deep in the remote and rustic forests of Pennsylvania, the darkest piece of the East Coast is preserved as Cherry Springs State Park.
-The brilliantly dark skies are a true haven for astronomers, who readily flock to this location year after year.
-While you don't have to share a love for the heavens, it certainly helps, as that is what this park is most noted for.
+Deep in the remote and rustic forests of north-central Pennsylvania, the darkest piece of the east coast is preserved as Cherry Springs State Park.
+The brilliantly dark skies in Potter County are a true haven for astronomers, who readily flock to this location year after year.
+Within the Susquehannock State Forest, you do not have to share a love for the heavens because there are plenty of other activities to enjoy here.

-Attractions are scarce out in these parts.
-This is the wild of Penn's Woods, and that means limited cell coverage as well as rather backcountry settings.
-The park and surrounding area make up the Pennsylvania Wilds, and allow for public access to hiking, biking, fishing, hunting, and all sorts of other outdoor recreation.
+Attractions are scarce out in these parts, but outdoor recreation is abundant.
+This is the wild of Pennsylvania woods, and that means limited cell coverage as well as rather backcountry settings.
+The park and surrounding area make up the Pennsylvania Wilds, and allow for public access to hiking, biking, fishing, hunting, and all sorts of other outdoor adventures.
 That means there is much to share in these parts, with recreations readily encouraged to extend from the park's boundaries.

 RV Rentals in Cherry Springs State Park